vamshikrishnadiddi/conversational_ai_bot/README.md

 **This is a conversational AI bot**

-Technologies used are python, langchain, streamlit, pinecone DB
+Technologies used are python, langchain, streamlit, pinecone DB, OpenAI

 This is a conversational Ai bot , which interacts like a human with the customers and